awsdocs/amazon-redshift-developer-guide/doc_source/cm_chap_ConfigurationRef.md

   ```
   set extra_float_digits to 2;
   ```
 + By modifying the parameter group settings for the cluster\.
 The parameter group settings include additional parameters that you can configure\.
-For more information, see [Amazon Redshift Parameter Groups](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [Amazon Redshift Parameter Groups](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html) in the *Amazon Redshift Management Guide*\.
 + By using the [ALTER USER](r_ALTER_USER.md) command to set a configuration parameter to a new value for all sessions run by the specified user\.

   ```